-The mission statement should be short, yet resonate with both employees and those outside of the organization.
-A statement should express the organization's purpose in a way that inspires support and ongoing commitment.
-It is up to the mission statement to set the tone of the company and to outline concrete goals.
+The statement should be short, express the organization's purpose in a way that inspires support and ongoing commitment, set the tone of the company, and to outline concrete goals.

 Developing a mission statement

 A good place to start is by defining your company's core values, said David Wolfe, founder of men's sportswear company OLIVERS Apparel.
-For Wolfe and his team, this involved identifying the values held by people they respected most in their lives, and trying to find what overlapped.
+For Wolfe and his team, this involved identifying the values held by people they respected most in their lives, and finding what overlapped.